 I’m going to take a hard right turn from the norm and award a winner in this category.
-He wasn’t the million-dollar winner, I know, but I’d be willing to bet that *Sam Hornish, Jr.* _felt_ like a million dollars after winning the Sprint Showdown.
+He wasn’t the $1 million winner, I know, but I’d be willing to bet that Sam Hornish Jr. felt like $1 million after winning the Sprint Showdown.
 While not an official points race, the victory was Hornish’s first in a stock car.
 And while due credit should be given to improving Penske equipment, Hornish is doing a fair job of steady improvement himself these days.
 Sure, the big names weren’t there to contend with, but Hornish proved his mettle against the best of the rest on Saturday.

-NASCAR let it go when Kyle Busch jumped a restart on Saturday because the All-Star race has different restart rules (the start of a segment is treated like the start of a race, and drivers may not pass on either side before the flagstand), but I’m not sure how *NASCAR overlooked it when Busch ran over the air hose on a pit stop* after sliding through his pit.
-That’s not a special rule — that’s an automatic penalty every week.
+NASCAR let it go when Kyle Busch jumped a restart on Saturday because the All-Star Race has different restart rules (the start of a segment is treated like the start of a race, and drivers may not pass on either side before the flagstand), but I’m not sure how NASCAR overlooked it when Busch ran over the air hose on a pit stop after sliding through his pit.
+That’s not a special rule; that’s an automatic penalty every week.
 Either an official was caught napping on that one, or NASCAR wanted to artificially create excitement by keeping Busch in the lead pack.
-Some fans have even speculated a darker motive than that … but in any case, it looks bad.
+Some fans have even speculated a darker motive than that.
+In any case, it looks bad.
 If NASCAR wonders why fans think they try to manipulate the outcome of races, well, failure to adhere to their simplest rules is it.

-On the subject of Kyle Busch, I have to say that I — and many others I have talked to — found Darrell Waltrip’s gushing over the driver during the SPEED broadcast pretty sickening.
+On the subject of Busch, I have to say that many others I have talked to and I found Darrell Waltrip’s gushing over the driver during the SPEED broadcast pretty sickening.
 It was one thing for Ned Jarrett to root for his son at Daytona, or even for Ol’ D.W. to call his brother to the checkers.
 But it’s another thing entirely to show such bias as Waltrip did on Saturday night.

 Where… did the polesitter wind up?